SciCompMod/memilio/cpp/models/sde_sirs/README.md

-# ODE SIR compartment model
+# SDE SIRS compartment model

-This needs to get updated

-This model is a very simple ODE model with only three compartments and few parameters, mostly for demonstration of the MEmilio framework:
+This model is a simple stochastic SDE SIRS model with only three compartments and few parameters, addressing waning immunity and allowing reinfection after some time of immunity.
-- Susceptible, may become infected at any time
+- Susceptible, may become infected at any time.
-- Infected, will be recovered after some time
+- Infected, will be recovered after some time.
-- Recovered, recovered from infectious process (dead or recovered)
+- Recovered, recovered from previous infection, temporarily immune.

 We assume simulations over short periods of time, so that the population size can be considered constant and birth as well as (natural) mortality rates can be ignored.